Classifying Tractable Instances of the Generalized Cable-Trench Problem: Results on Wedging

-Before using these lemmas to present an algorithm for computing the cable-trench solution for wedging a graph $H$ with known cable-trench solution onto a cycle graph $G$, we define the subroutine \textbf{CycleCTP} that takes a cycle graph $G$ as an input and returns the edge $e_1$ for which $T_1$ is the cable-trench solution for $G$ via a brute force minimization over all $n$ spanning trees of $G$.
+Before using these lemmas to present an algorithm for computing the cable-trench solution for wedging a graph $H$ with known cable-trench solution onto a cycle $G$, we define the subroutine \textbf{CycleCTP} that takes a cycle graph $G$ as an input and returns an edge $e_1$ for which $T_1$ is a cable-trench solution for $G$ via a brute force minimization over all $n$ spanning trees of $G$.
 Consider the following algorithm that takes the following as input: a cycle $G$, a vertex $v\in G$, and a cable-trench solution $T_H$ for graph $H$ with root $r_H$ to be wedged onto $v$.
 Note that computing the cost of a given tree can be done in $O(n)$ time.

-Notice by Lemma \ref{lem:BetterAlpha}, we must only loop over edges on path $R_1$, thus performing fewer computations than a naive brute force approach.
+Notice by Lemma \ref{lem:BetterAlpha}, we must only loop over edges on path $R_1$ (that is, \emph{not} on path $P_1 \cup Q_1$), which on average enables us to only loop over about half the edges.
 Based on the given cost function and algorithm as defined in Algorithm \ref{alg:cap}, we present the following proposition as a proof of correctness.

-\begin{proposition} Assume $G$ is a cycle rooted at $r$ with cable-trench solution $T_1$ that excludes edge $e_1$.
+\begin{proposition} Assume $G$ is a cycle rooted at $r$ with cable-trench solution $T_1$, the tree constructed by excluding edge $e_1$.
 Assume $H$ is an arbitrary graph with known cable-trench solution $T_H$.
-If we wedge $H$ at its root onto $G$ at a non-root vertex $v$, the cable-trench solution for $G \wedge H$ is $T_1 \wedge T_H$ as long as for all edges $e_2 \in V(G)$ are not on path $R_1$, we have:
+If we wedge $H$ at its root onto $G$ at a non-root vertex $v$, $T_1 \wedge T_H$ is a cable-trench solution for $G \wedge H$ as long as for all edges $e_2 \in E(G)$ on path $R_1$, we have:

 \end{proposition}

 \begin{proof} Following the convention of Figure \ref{fig:CycleTerms}, the total cable-trench cost of the spanning tree $T_1$ in $G$ is: